6 Things We Can Do To Save A Water-Damaged iPhone

 The water resistance of the smartphones is rated by the “ingress protection” code, also called IP rating.

-This rating includes two number: the first number indicates protection against solids, such as dust, whereas the second demonstrate resistance to liquid, mainly water.
-For example, the iPhone 12 has a rating of IP68, which means it provides six levels of protection from solid and eight levels of protection from liquid.
+This rating includes two numbers: the first number indicates protection against solids, such as dust, whereas the second demonstrates resistance to liquids, mainly water.
+For example, the iPhone 12 has a rating of IP68, which means it provides six levels of protection from solids and eight levels of protection from liquids.

 There are multiple types of IP ratings, but IP67 and IP68 are mainly applied to iPhones.